northcutted/homelab/README.md

 ## 🖥️ Additional Stack: NAS Deployment

 This repository also includes a **secondary stack** designed to run on a NAS.
-This stack is optimized for storage and lightweight services, complementing the primary stack running on a faster computer server.
+I do this so that the downloaders are closer to the disks.

 ### Deployment Instructions for NAS Stack